-The shore power feature allows the use of AC powered equipment on board the boat.
-This equipment includes any permanently installed appliances such as a battery charger, inverter charger, and grill.
-The shore power is utilized by connecting a heavy-duty cable, supplied with the boat, to an appropriate external power source.
-This cable provides power to the boat's shore power inlet that is wired to the breaker under the aft starboard gunwale.
-If equipped, the AC panel allows for distribution to the AC powered equipment.
+The shore power feature provides AC current to the battery charger located in the aft rigging compartment near the batteries.
+This is a dedicated system, supplying power only to the battery charger.
+It does not supply current to any other panels or devices on your boat.
+Shore power is utilized by connecting a heavy-duty cable supplied with the boat to an appropriate external power source.
+This cable provides power to the boat's shore power inlet that is wired to the breaker under the aft starboard gunwale